JustMichael-80/ILO-Analyzer/README.md

 ```

 Setting `fetch_cdx: false` skips Wayback Machine temporal measurement for faster results (Π will reflect citation graph structure only, without τ_observed; Γ still computes from source scope distribution).

+**Note on API keys:** The hosted endpoint runs on free tier infrastructure with shared keys.
+For full speed, privacy, and no rate limits, run locally with your own Gemini and Tavily keys — both have generous free tiers.
+See setup instructions in the MCP section of the docs.

+---

+## Roadmap

+The following modules are in active development.
+Each extends the existing architecture without replacing it — the analyst report is the delivery surface for all downstream additions.

+**v4.3 — ILO Signature Library**
+Cosine similarity matching against a reference library of known ILO campaign vectors — Russian IRA, Spamouflage, domestic astroturfing archetypes, and others sourced from Twitter/Meta/Stanford Internet Observatory public datasets.
+Output: "most similar known campaign" with confidence score, added as a report section.

+**v4.4 — Geolocation Map**
+World map visualization of source node geographic distribution, color-coded by Class A/B/C/D, with edge weight rendering.
+Makes Γ tangible for non-technical audiences and visually surfaces coordinated injection patterns.
+Toggle overlay for known state-actor geographic footprints.

+**v4.5 — State-Actor Correlation**
+Similarity scoring against known state-linked IO geographic and behavioral fingerprints.
+When a narrative's country distribution and Π/Γ signature matches a known actor's historical campaigns, flag it with confidence rating.
+Legal review before public release.

+**v4.6 — Multi-Timescale Tracking**
+Longitudinal monitoring mode — run the analyzer repeatedly on a claim over time and track how Π and Γ evolve.
+Natural stories show rise → peak → logarithmic fade.
+Manufactured ones show plateaus, secondary injections, or artificial floors.
+Turns the snapshot tool into a continuous monitoring instrument.

+**v4.7 — Early-Stage Detection**
+Watchdog mode for emerging local claims.
+Monitor Π deviation before national media picks up a story.
+A genuine threshold cross would show predicted vs observed persistence aligning as coverage broadens organically.
+Flag anomalous early-stage injection before it consolidates.

+**v4.8 — CLEO Integration**
+Network instance support for CLEO (Constructal Law Evolutionary Optimizer) continual learning architecture.
+Cross-claim campaign memory, adaptive threshold calibration from empirical results, predictive routing to high-signal cascade phases.
+Turns per-claim detection into campaign-level pattern recognition across continuous sessions.

 ---